NXT TakeOver: Toronto (2016): Main event

 In the main event, Shinsuke Nakamura defended the NXT Championship against Samoa Joe.
-During the match, Joe attempted a muscle buster but Nakamura countered and executed a "Kinshasa" on Joe for a near-fall.
+During the match, Joe attempted a muscle buster but Nakamura countered and executed a "Kinshasa" on Joe for a nearfall.
 Nakamura attempted another "Kinshasa", but Joe avoided the attempt and applied the "Coquina Clutch".
 Nakamura attempted to escape, but Joe performed a German suplex followed by a dragon suplex and an X-Plex for a near-fall.
 When Nakamura executed another "Kinshasa" on Joe, Joe rolled out of the ring.
 Nakamura attempted a third "Kinshasa", but Joe avoided the attempt, attacked Nakamura with a low blow and performed a side slam onto the steel steps on Nakamura.
 Joe performed a muscle buster on Nakamura to win the title for a second time.

 Aftermath

 Two weeks after the event, on December 3, Shinsuke Nakamura defeated Samoa Joe to win back the NXT Championship in Osaka, Japan.